Nucleus2014/covid-19/scripts/README.md

 3) Analyze the output .csv file.
 See "analyze_results" folder.

-**Take heterotrimer Nsp12-Nsp7-Nsp8, which bears two stands of RNA as an example:**
+**Take heterotrimer Nsp12-Nsp7-Nsp8 (PDB ID: 6YYT), which has two duplicated but asymmetric chains B and D, and bears two stands of RNA as an example:**
 1) Run the calculations.
 Generate site mutated PDB models and corresponding energies.

 a) Three rounds of soft-rep repacking within 8.0 Å + fixed backbone soft-rep minimization: